Stop Early Extension in Golf with These 7 Proven Fixes

 This weight shifting to the toes makes it very difficult to have enough room to square the clubface.
 In addition, you’ll lose power and often hit the shot to the right of the target.

-As you shift your weight in your swing, get your weight more on the center of your feet and even towards the inside of the feet.
+As you shift your weight in your swing, get your weight more on the center of your feet and even towards the inside of your feet.
 This will help you keep your spine angle the same throughout.

-4. Clubface Square at the Top
+Clubface Square at the Top

 When your clubface is square at the top, lots of good things happen in the golf swing.